stephbuon/digital-history/README.md

 ![placeholdertext](https://github.com/stephbuon/digital-history/blob/master/images/select_jupyter.png?raw=true)

 4. Fill in the fields that are required for your Jupyter Lab instance.
-If custom fields are required, they will be specified in the README file in the code's parent folder.
+If custom fields are required, they will be specified in the README file in that week's folder.

 ![placeholdertext](https://github.com/stephbuon/digital-history/blob/master/images/fields.png?raw=true)